African Children’s Choir Primary School

 The students have a feeling of seriousness toward their studies, and a joyfulness and appreciation for the opportunity to be in such a school.
 It was great to see the students in class, walking quietly from class to class, enjoying their lunch, playing soccer and generally moving through their usual school day.

 The campus is beautiful.
-Grass is growing, flowers are blooming, buildings have been painted inside and out, and there is a lovely mural on the front wall of the classroom block.
+The grass is growing, flowers are blooming, buildings have been painted inside and out, and there is a lovely mural on the front wall of the classroom block.

 The last Sunday that Sally and I were in Uganda, we joined the 140 students for their Sunday morning worship service.
-The P3 class led the singing – all together it was six African Children’s Choirs lifing their voices in worship, clapping and singing with all their hearts.
+The P3 class led the singing – altogether it was six African Children’s Choirs lifting their voices in worship, clapping, and singing with all their hearts.

 What a pleasure it was to visit the home they have built over the years – literally brick by brick – with their four darling boys.